FMecha/battlegear/docs/sidebs/sbs2.md

 # Others

-- When in attract demo, pressing the View Change button will change currently focused car.
+- When in attract demo, pressing the View Change button will change the currently focused car.